Google Entity Stacking

 As the chart indicates, Google holds a mere 5% control over the search market for China.
 Naturally, if one targets a website for the Chinese market, it will be ineffective to attempt Google entity stacking.
 While China is an extreme case due to its nationalization of web browsing, it is important to note specific regional trends when making these types of decisions.

 – vs. Black Hat

 It is probably fairest to consider Google Entity stacking a “gray hat” technique– neither a method officially endorsed by Google nor a specifically discouraged technique considered baldly exploitative of the web crawler algorithm.
 Google is unlikely to approve entity stacking for legal reasons, but it is not adverse to extra traffic to its properties.
 As a result, entity stacking is more likely to work as a long-term technique than “black hat” techniques actively being combated by search engine providers.

 Implementation – Making it Organic.

-It is essential to ensure that in implementing search engine optimization via Google entity stacking, a prospective web developer does not make it too obvious that they include links to Google properties merely for corporate favor.
+It is essential to ensure that in implementing search engine optimization via Google entity stacking, a prospective web developer does not make it too obvious to include links to Google properties.
 To do this, one can try to incorporate Google links in the most organic, natural way possible.
-Good examples of places that can be naturally linked without looking improper are spreadsheets (clumsy to inline) and map links (as most websites won’t bother to embed their maps).
+Good examples of naturally linked places without looking improper are spreadsheets (clumsy to inline) and map links (as most websites won’t bother to embed their maps).
 Additionally, it may be feasible to add Google links in footnotes or out-of-the-way locations that do not scream their name out to users.

 Keeping it Professional

-In line with attempting to avoid making it appear that the Google links are forced into the webpage for reasons arbitrary to the user, it is also important to keep links reserved in proportion to how professional the website needs to be.
+Avoid making it appear that the Google links are forced into the webpage for reasons arbitrary to the user.
+It is also important to keep links reserved in proportion to how professional the website needs to be.
 Many users will want to make sure their website’s front page is as professional as possible, and linking to, say, a text document might be seen as unprofessional.